Egoboo (video game): Gameplay

 The player must progress through areas (Palace, Catacomb, Abyss) in order to proceed and finish the main storyline.

 The game has no world map.
-Instead, locations are selected from a list of available "modules" which unlock more modules when finished.Egoboo currently features eleven playable character classes, each with its own unique abilities and skills.
+Instead, locations are selected from a list of available "modules" which unlock more modules when completed the previous one.Egoboo currently features eleven playable character classes, each with its own unique abilities and skills.
 Each one has its own special "starter module."
 When the player completes a starter module, the character is saved and can enter the other areas of the game.
 There is no limit to how many of each class the player saves, but there is a limit to how many total characters can be displayed on the character selection screen.
 All of the classes but four are available at the beginning of the game.
 The Zombi, G'nome, Tourist and Archaeologist classes are unlocked when certain requirements are met.
 "Hero classes" are currently being made, which are 'level ups' of the base classes.
 Each hero class has advanced skills, but also some disadvantages.

 Much of the game revolves around combat.
 There are several different types of weapons (crushing, slashing, etc.) that do different types of damage (e.g. cuts, piercings, fire, ice).
 Each type of weapon has its own advantages and disadvantages, and depending on the type of damage they deal, they may be more or less effective against certain monsters.
 In addition to normal melee (or ranged) combat, some character classes are able to use magic.
 Magic is divided into two types, divine and arcane.
 Divine magic focuses on healing.
 It can be used when no weapons are in the characters hand to heal nearby allies, or it can be channeled by special Relics with even more powerful effects.
 Arcane magic is used through books, which can create various magical effects, some more powerful than others.
 Most Arcane magic focuses on attacks or enchantments.
 All magic uses up mana, which can be restored with special potions, and also naturally regenerates.

 Currently only co-operative play on a single machine is available.
 The developers hope to eventually add full online multiplayer support with multiple modes of play, including competitive game modes.